UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

     - It is also not always the case that this is only done at start and end of a script.
 Quite a few workloads needs to access data during execution, and a few, quite a lot.

-2. Not a question, but about Maikens story about using HPC without knowing to do so.
+2. Not a question, but about the story about using HPC without knowing to do so.
 I would hope the system would be more like that.
-Not necesarry to know Unix and all that.
+Not necessary to know Unix and all that.
 Hide some of the complexity from users and let them concentrate on data and algorithms.
-    - Yes, more and more the access is getting like that with web-interfaces and ways to construct your workflows and jobs using drop-down menus etc. Examples are Galaxy portal, Ondemand portal and many more
+    - Yes, more and more the access is getting like that with web-interfaces and ways to construct your workflows and jobs using drop-down menus etc. Examples are Galaxy portal, OnDemand portal and many more
     - Thank you, will we learn about those in this course?
-    - No, unfortunately, but this will definiseperatingtely come at some point, it is a bit new at the moment, but later tutorials will be expanded with this type of things
+    - No, unfortunately, but this will definitely come at some point, it is a bit new at the moment, but later tutorials will be expanded with this type of things
     - If you are interested in Galaxy, there is a self-paced community course (or what to call it) in May: https://gallantries.github.io/video-library/events/smorgasbord3/

-3. at the end of yesterday lecture, Espen mentioned two software to connect to hpc i think, could you please repeate the name again.
+3. at the end of yesterday lecture, Espen mentioned two software to connect to hpc i think, could you please repeat the name again.
 Thanks
     - were these graphical tools? (sorry I wasn't here yesterday ...)
        - yes they were related to GUI, but both also offers terminal capabilities.
 And support standard ssh.
        - X2Go: https://documentation.sigma2.no/getting_started/remote-desktop.html?highlight=x2go